 First, dividends provide a source of income that can be reinvested back into the stock or used to pay expenses.
 This can be especially important for retirees who depend on their investment income to cover their living expenses.

 Second, dividend-paying stocks tend to outperform non-dividend-paying stocks over the long run.
 This is because dividend payments force companies to be more disciplined with their cash flow and use it more efficiently.

 Lastly, dividends can act as a cushion during market downturns.
 When the stock market crashes, dividend payments can provide a source of income that can help investors weather the storm.

-To sum it up, dividends are important to investors because they provide a source of income, force companies to be more efficient with their cash flow, and act as a cushion during market downturns.
+In summary, dividends are important to investors because they provide a source of income, force companies to be more efficient with their cash flow, and act as a cushion during market downturns.